- Research article

 AMH formulated the hypothesis, led the development of the statistical plan and wrote part of the manuscript.
 TAI, gave advice in the interpretation of the results and in the manuscript writing.
 MRG gave advice the statistical plan and help in the interpretation of the results.
 KG performed the statistical analysis.
 RG helped in the analytical dataset creation & gave advice the statistical plan.
 CG helped with the dataset creation and help in the interpretation of results.
 ES help with results interpretation and actively participated in writing part of the manuscript.
 DCC gave advice in the statistical plan and help in the interpretation.
 All authors critically reviewed and approved the manuscript

 Electronic supplementary material

-Additional file 1: Table S1; Clinical characteristics by CKD status and by race/ethnicity.
+Additional file 1: .
 This table compares the clinical characteristics of individuals with and without CKD by race group.
 Table S2: Comparison in the study design, population and outcome ascertainment between NHANES III DNA bank (1991-1994) and the African American Study in Kidney Disease and Hypertension.
 This table provides a comparison of NHANES III DNA subgroup and the AASK trial.
 Table S3: Clinical characteristics of the AASK participants by rs2808630 genotypes This table provides the clinical characteristics by rs2808630 by genotype for the AASK participants Table S4: CRP polymorphisms, genotypes and weighed frequencies for all participants with and without albuminuria Genotype frequencies by race and by albuminuria status for all genotype SNPs.
 (DOC 148 KB)